 To ensure you do not miss the filing deadline or lose the opportunity to protect your rights, consult with an experienced federal employment lawyer as soon as possible.

-Contact the Law Office of Aaron D. Wersing
+Contact Our Federal Employment Attorneys at the Law Office of Aaron D. Wersing

 Our attorneys will evaluate the events surrounding your employment resignation to determine whether you can bring a constructive discharge claim against your employer.